DIY Dog Pool – How to Build A Dog Pool

 Let’s get started!

-The Ultimate Dog Pool
+The Ultimate Dog Pool – An In Ground Kiddie Pool for Dogs

 If your dogs love water, I would keep this pool full all season.
+It’s made from a hard plastic kiddie pool and dogs love it.

 You’ll want to change the water out periodically, but the great thing about using a hard plastic pool is that it will just lift out to be emptied!